 With a new sense of optimism, George returns home to his family and discovers his neighbours have donated money to save his business.

-He obtained financing for the film to the tune of $1.54 million, although the final cost reached $3.78 million, making it the most expensive film Capra ever made.
+Capra obtained financing for the film to the tune of $1.54 million, although the final cost reached $3.78 million (due to script rewrites, shooting schedules and crew hires, not to mention creating the sets), making it the most expensive film Capra ever made.

 The set for Bedford Falls, the town where the story takes place, extended to four acres of the RKO lot.
-It included over seventy buildings, and a park with twenty fully grown oak trees.
+It included over 70 buildings, and a park with 20 fully grown oak trees.

 But Capra didn’t stop at a jaw dropping set.
 He wanted the snow for his Christmas movie – filmed during a stifling heat wave in California – to look (and sound!) as realistic as possible.